 Campus Jewish Life encourages sharing familiar rituals and traditions while seeking new ideas that challenge students and provide opportunities for personal and communal growth.
 It provides religious services and, with Hillel, plans and promotes a variety of social and educational programs.
 These include dinners, trips off campus, movies, tzedekah projects and interactive learning programs facilitated by both the rabbi and faculty members.

-Rabbi Serena Fujita, our Jewish chaplain, has led Bucknell's Jewish community since 2000.
-She works with a student board and a faculty/staff advisory committee to provide leadership in Jewish religious life, Jewish culture, informal education, community service opportunities and other activities to both Jewish and non-Jewish members of the Bucknell community.
+The Director of Jewish Life, leads Bucknell's Jewish community and works with a student board and a faculty/staff advisory committee to provide leadership in Jewish religious life, Jewish culture, informal education, community service opportunities and other activities to both Jewish and non-Jewish members of the Bucknell community.